 - Stay on safe trails, as outside of these can be found boiling liquids and toxic gas.

-Lodging, ranging from hotel to cabin accommodations, exist at eleven locations within park boundaries.
+Lodging, ranging from hotel to cabin accommodations, exist at eleven locations within the park boundaries.